SumitJadiya/SumitJadiya/README.md

 </div>

-I'm Sumit, Lead Engineer at Turtlemint India 🇮🇳.
+I'm Sumit, Platform Engineer at Turtlemint India 🇮🇳.
 I have a creative and focused mindset with a strong sense of ownership.
 I enjoy tackling real-world problems and transforming my ideas into working code.
 With experience in various languages and frameworks, I'm always eager to explore new opportunities and challenges.

 ```
 Programmer (noun): Someone who solves a problem you didn't know you had, in a way you don't understand. 😉